-It’s safe to say 2020 has been a difficult year for everyone in one way or another.
-According to Mental Health America, people across the country with moderate to severe depression and anxiety symptoms have increased throughout 2020, and have remained higher than recorded rates prior to the COVID-19 pandemic.
+It’s safe to say 2021 has been just as difficult a year as 2020 was for everyone in one way or another.
+According to Mental Health America, people across the country with moderate to severe depression and anxiety symptoms have increased throughout 2021, and have remained higher than recorded rates prior to the COVID-19 pandemic.
 The impact of the pandemic has also deeply affected American youth.
 It has been reported that the proportion of children ages 11 – 17 searching for mental health help has increased by 9% since 2019, and are also more likely than any other age group to show moderate to severe symptoms of anxiety and depression.
 In short, the mental health of American Youth is worsening, with 9.7% having severe depression, jumping up from 9.2% in 2019.
 With statistics like these, it’s a good time to check in with your child and the state of their mental well-being.

 Know the Warning Signs

 Behavioral changes can reveal themselves in a multitude of ways.
 Some of these changes can be identified in learning environments and may include difficulty concentrating, or changes in performance.
 In a pandemic where the majority of the learning is virtual, it may be difficult to distinguish whether it’s a mental health issue, a virtual learning issue, or a combination of both.
 If your child is also showing less interest in activities that they normally enjoy, displaying big emotions (outbursts of sadness or anger), wanting to be alone or having trouble sleeping, these all may be indicative of mental health struggles.